 22 May What should I know about Moscow Transport?

 Today we want to share some information about a comprehensive system of Moscow transport.
-What should a traveler visiting transport know about public transport to feel free and be like a local?
+What should a traveler visiting Moscow know about public transport to feel free and be like a local?
 Our aim is to dispel a myth that Moscow transport is horrible and the city is immersed in the constant traffic jams with the only reliable means of transport is Moscow metro.
 The situation now differs a lot from those of the 2014s and earlier because it has been modernised considerably and is under modernisation period now.

 Moscow system of public transit includes the famous Moscow Metro and MCC (Moscow Central Circle), a network of surface transit (buses, trolleybuses and trams), Aeroexpress trains heading to airports and taxi.
 Carsharing and Bikesharing during mid-spring to mid-autumn are also well-developed in Moscow.